eternagame/OpenKnotScoreMATLAB/README.md

 Best model for Anamfija_Tower.
 OpenKnot: 56.83 Eterna classic: 89.86  Crossed pair score: 19.40  Crossed quality: 23.81 CC: 0.58
 ```
-At the same time, the SHAPEknots structure is similar in ETernaScore and correlation coefficient to other structures, so after ensembling all structures with Eterna Classic Score within 5, the final OpenKnot score of 56.83 is similar to the value of 57.7 that we got above.
+At the same time, the SHAPEknots structure is similar in EternaScore and correlation coefficient to other structures, so after ensembling all structures with Eterna Classic Score within 5, the final OpenKnot score of 56.83 is similar to the value of 57.7 that we got above.
 Bigger changes can happen if the SHAPEknots or template-derived structure is much better at explaining the SHAPE data than any of the prediction algorithms, although it turns out that this doesn't happen for sequences in the current example data set.

 Again, best to save this output to an RDAT file.